anodepyxis/LINUXCLEANER/README.md

 # LINUXCLEANER
-Scripts for automating clean up of your operating system (OS's based on any of top 3: Debian, Fedora, Arch) This script is written in bash (not zsh or anything else)
+Scripts for automating clean up of your operating system (OS's based on any of top 3: Debian, Fedora, Arch) This script is written in shell language

 ##  IMPORTANT: